Legal Recognition of Same-Sex Relationships: New Possibilities for Research on the Role of Marriage Law in Household Labor Allocation

 This article received the 2016 Feldman Award from the Groves Conference on Marriage and Family; this award recognizes a scholarly publication that has made a significant contribution related to ethnicity and/or gender in families.

 Widiss, Deborah A., "Legal Recognition of Same-Sex Relationships: New Possibilities for Research on the Role of Marriage Law in Household Labor Allocation" (2016).
 Articles by Maurer Faculty.
-Paper 2376.
+2376.